 What to Look for in a Fighting Knife

-First off, you should make sure that the knife you are buying complies to uniform standards.
+First off, you should make sure that the knife you are buying complies with uniform standards.
 You don’t want to buy a slick knife to find out that your First Sergeant won’t allow you to carry it.
 If you happened to purchase a knife that is a no-go, you can always carry it around in your pocket instead of on your belt–if no one can see it, it is OK.

 A tactical knife must be black or colored in a way that reduces shine.
 You do not want a glossy coat or a bright color.
 Once again, bright colors are a no-go and you will be forced to place them in your pocket.